 I-95 is one of the longest highways in the United States, running from Florida all the way north to Maine.
 In the State of Florida, I-95 runs for 382 miles.
 Interstate 95 is also the highway with the highest number of deadly accidents in the Miami area, with around 12 deadly accidents occurring each year on I-95 in Miami-Dade County.
-If you were involved in a car crash on I-95 or your loved one was one of the unfortunate many who lost their lives, call The Law Offices of Prosper Shaked today.
+If you were involved in a car crash on I-95 or your loved one was one of the unfortunate many who lost their lives, call Prosper Shaked Accident Injury Attorneys PA today.

 I-95 accident attorney Prosper Shaked represents the victims of car accidents in South Florida.
 Prosper Shaked may be able to take your car accident injury case to court and fight to get you compensation for medical bills, lost wages, and pain and suffering.
-Call The Law Offices of Prosper Shaked today at (305) 694-2676 to schedule a free consultation.
+Call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676 to schedule a free consultation.

 Suing for a Car Crash on I-95 in Florida